-11/3 Dismantling the Cult of Normalcy

-Required Reading: Tom Reynolds, Vulnerable Communion, pp. 11-101.

-- 11/10 Visit from Sol Express, L'Arche (for more about the troupe, click here) Required Reading: Vulnerable Communion, pp. 102-174. - 11/17 Integrative Day - Required Reading: Vulnerable Communion, pp. 175-252; Hayhoe, Simon.
-"Towards a Greater Dialogue on Disability Between Muslims and Christians," Journal of Religion, Disability and Health (BB).
+- 2/11 Dismantling the Cult of Normalcy Required Reading: Tom Reynolds, Vulnerable Communion, pp. 11-135. - 9/11 Visit from Sol Express, L'Arche (for more about the troupe, click here) Required Reading: Vulnerable Communion, pp. 136-213. - 16/11 Integrative Day

+Required Reading: Vulnerable Communion, pp. 214-252; Hayhoe, Simon.
+"Towards a Greater Dialogue on Disability Between Muslims and Christians," Journal of Religion, Disability and Health (BB); Lynne M. Bejoian, "Nondualistic Paradigms in Disability Studies and Buddhism: Creating Bridges for Theoretical Practice," Disability Studies Quarterly (BB).
-To go deeper for this unit (recommended but not required)

-Read a liberatory theology of disability: Nancy Eiesland, The Disabled God (CR).
+To go deeper for this unit (recommended but not required) Read a liberatory theology of disability: Nancy Eiesland, The Disabled God (CR).
 Listen to Jean Vanier's 1998 Massey Lectures, Becoming Human, here.
 Familiarize yourself with L'Arche Daybreak at their website, here.
 Take the able-bodied privilege survey, here.

 LAST CLASS!
-11/24
+23/11

-We will not meet on 12/1 or 12/8, to make up for the hours spent on our Grand River field trip.
+We will not meet on 30/11 or 7/12, to make up for the hours spent on our Grand River field trip.